BDC Hamburger Icon

 How to create a healthier workplace

 Not everyone will respond to your health improvement efforts.
 Some will resist them completely, determined to stick to their old ways.
-Don’t expect everyone to conform, but don’t give up on your employees and their health just because you encounter some initial resistance.
-Over time, sound health-improvement policies will become more accepted and prove successful.
+Don’t expect everyone to conform, but don’t give up on your employees and their health because you encounter some initial resistance.
+Over time, sound health improvement policies will become more accepted and prove successful.

-While many people resist change, once they recognize the benefits of improved wellness, they’ll be more accepting.
+While many people resist change, they’ll be more accepting once they recognize the benefits of improved wellness.
 Here are some tips for implementing health and wellness programs at work:

-• Get feedback on wellness programs.
-Get employee feedback before creating any wellness programs.
-Find out what kinds of programs employees are interested in; these will be used the most and will help you avoid spending money on programs that don’t make a difference.
+• Get feedback on wellness programs: Before creating any wellness programs, find out what kinds of programs employees are interested in as these will be used the most.
+Focus on these programs and avoid spending money on initiatives that won’t make a difference.

-• Ensure that managers are respectful.
-Train managers on treating employees with understanding and dignity as they improve their health.
+• Ensure that managers are respectful: Train managers to treat employees with understanding and dignity as they improve their health.

-• Celebrate health.
-Have a party with healthy food whenever the company hits its goal of reducing sick days.
+• Celebrate health: Have a party with healthy food when the company hits its goal of reducing sick days.

 author image